ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ### Extensions

-Package your magic functions into reusable extensions.
+Obviously, you can package your magic functions into files for reuse across different sessions.

 1. **Create an extension file**: Create a Python file (e.g., `reverser.py`)
 2. **Define `load_ipython_extension`**: This function is the entry point for your extension.